Understanding the ecology, cultivation, and conservation of one of Earth's most specialized cacti.

 ➤ Topics include: Fog belts, substrate hydration pathways, and coastal vs. inland moisture strategies

-Across the Atacama, fog depth, UV intensity, and substrate chemistry shape how Copiapoa grow and appear.
+Across the Atacama Desert, fog depth, UV intensity, and substrate chemistry shape how Copiapoa grow and appear.
 Ecotypes capture this relationship and explain why distant populations can converge morphologically when environmental structure repeats.

 ➤ Topics include: Ecotype frameworks, environmental gradients, substrate influence, and phenotype expression